 When Netflix started 20 years ago as a DVD-by-mail service, no one could have imagined it would become a streaming service with millions of worldwide subscribers.
-The company now even produces its own award-winning movies and television shows and is nothing short of a touchstone of modern culture.
+The company now even produces its own award-winning movies and TV shows.

-Netflix created a revolution in the entertainment industry like never before.
-But to do this, the company had to reinvent itself countless times over the years.
-Netflix owes its success to unprecedented flexibility and radical management principles that were put in place from the very beginning.
+To revolutionize entertainment, the company had to reinvent itself countless times.
+Netflix owes its success to unprecedented flexibility and radical management principles.

 - Netflix is such a huge success because of its unusual company culture.